pegasystems/web-components-sdk/README.md

 ## Pega Infinity Server and Constellation-enabled Application

-The Web Components SDK assumes that you have access to a Pega Infinity server (8.6 or higher) running an application that is configured to run using the Constellation UI service.
+The Web Components SDK assumes that you have access to a Pega Infinity server (8.6 GA) running an application that is configured to run using the Constellation UI service.

 We provide a sample application - **MediaCo** - to licensed Pega Infinity customers that is configured as a Constellation application.